Area codes 732 and 848: History

 This configuration of two area code in New Jersey remained in place for c.
-33 years, until 1991, when the 201 numbering plan area was further divided to create area code 908 in its southern half.
-This made available more central office prefixes in the northern part, comprising the densely populated western suburbs of New York City, as well as in the Newark, NJ area, which fell into NPA 908.
+35 years, until 1991, when the 201 numbering plan area was further divided to create area code 908 in its southern half.
+This made available more central office prefixes in the northern part, comprising the densely populated western suburbs of New York City, as well as in the area south of Newark, which fell into NPA 908.

-On June 1, 1997, services growth in numbering plan area 908 required splitting the area with a new area code 732 assigned to its southeastern half, along the Atlantic seaboard.
-Ten-digit dialing became mandatory on December 6 of that year.
+On June 1, 1997, services growth in numbering plan area 908 required splitting the area with a new area code (732) assigned to its southeastern half, along the Atlantic seaboard.
+732 spells SEA -- the first three letters of the word "seashore" -- on a telephone keypad; it is not known, however, if choosing this particular area code was specifically for that purpose, or just a happy coincidence.

+Following a six-month grace period, the use of the 732 area code became mandatory on December 6 of that year.
 The area includes Middlesex, Somerset, and Union counties in Northern and Central New Jersey, and Monmouth and northern Ocean counties on the New Jersey Shore.

-The assignment of area code 848 to the same numbering plan area in 2001 created an overlay plan for this region as the pool of 732-numbers began to diminish drastically.
+The assignment of area code 848 to the same numbering plan area in 2001 created an overlay complex for this region, after the pool of 732-numbers began to exhaust rapidly.